ka-de/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

    When you adjust the weight parameter, you're directly controlling the influence of the low-rank matrices on the original weights.

 3. **VAE (Variational Autoencoder)**

+    The VAE (Variational Autoencoder) is a type of neural network that learns to:

+    1. Encode images into a low-dimensional latent space representation using a neural encoder.
+    2. Decode these latent vectors back into images during generation.
+    3. Learn to generate new images by sampling from a lower-dimensional latent space for efficiency.

    - Stored in `models\vae`
    - Implements the encoding $q_\phi(z|x)$ and decoding $p_\psi(x|z)$
-   - Works in a lower-dimensional latent space for efficiency

    **The VAE Encode/Decode Nodes**
    These nodes implement the probabilistic encoding and decoding: